MapleCCC/ABSort/README.md

 1. Quick and naïve: retain original order.
 This method requires less resources, and results in smaller diff size.

 2. Sophisticated: sorted by syntax tree similarity.
-The syntax tree similarity is calculated by an adoption of [the ZhangShasha algorithm](https://epubs.siam.org/doi/abs/10.1137/0218082).
+The syntax tree similarity is calculated by an adoption of the [ZhangShasha algorithm](https://epubs.siam.org/doi/abs/10.1137/0218082).
 This method is more advanced, and results in better visual outcome.

 The sophisticated method is by now the default behavior, unless the CLI option `--no-aggressive` is set.

+> Note that the ZhangShasha algorithm is expensive for large trees.
+To prevent performance regression, when large trees are detected, the faster approximate algorithm [PQ-Gram](https://dl.acm.org/doi/abs/10.1145/1670243.1670247) is used instead.

 ## Limitations

 The script is a static analysis tool.
-It's beyond the tool's capability and scope to handle some heavily dynamic behaviours, e.g. dynamic manipulation of the globals(), locals(), etc.
+It's beyond the tool's capability and scope to handle some heavily dynamic behaviours, e.g. dynamic manipulation of the `globals()`, `locals()`, etc.

 ## Usage